vyperlang/vyper/docs/compiling-a-contract.rst

 .. warning::

-    Compiling for the wrong EVM version can result in wrong, strange and failing behaviour.
+    Compiling for the wrong EVM version can result in wrong, strange, or failing behavior.
 Please ensure, especially if running a private chain, that you use matching EVM versions.

 When compiling via ``vyper``, you can specify the EVM version option using the ``--evm-version`` flag: